florianheinemann/www-passwordless-net/resources/content/getstarted.md

 The following takes for granted that you've already setup your router `var router = express.Router();` as explained in the [express docs](http://expressjs.com/4x/api.html#router)

 You will need at least URLs to:
-* Display a page asking for people's email (or phone number, ...)
+* Display a page asking for the user's email (or phone number, ...)
 * Receive these details (via POST) and identify the user

 For example like this: